oauth-wg/oauth-selective-disclosure-jwt/main.md

        1. Ensure that the claim is present in `sd_claims` both in the SD-JWT and the SD-JWT Release.
 If `sd_claims` is structured, the claim MUST be present at the same place within the structure.
        2. Check that the BASE64URL encoded hash of the claim value in the SD-JWT Release (which includes the salt and the actual claim value) matches the hash provided in the SD-JWT.
        3. Ensure that the claim value in the SD-JWT Release is a JSON-encoded array of exactly two values.
        4. Store the second of the two values.
-Once all necessary claims have been verified, it can be validated and used according to the requirements of the application.
+    3. Once all necessary claims have been verified, their values can be validated and used according to the requirements of the application.

 If any step fails, the input is not valid and processing MUST be aborted.